ADerycke/Better_Plot/README.md

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/af88da3c-7cc5-4235-8cd5-ddbc0d933168)

-You can also find several videos (~2min) in the helping folder that gonna introduce you to the file and show you quickly how to use it.
+You also can find several videos (~2min) in the helping folder that gonna introduce you to the file and show you quickly how to use it.
 Associate data examples are in the folder to easily test the series plotter and reproduce what its show in videos.

 If you want to simply play with Series Plotter, you can click on **"Data template"** in the ***HELP*** group and it gonna automatically add a dataset to play with.

 ## Plot from selections ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/f8864374-40ed-4934-970f-d188de367301)
   - step 1 : open the file and **allow macro execution**
-  - step 2 : add some data.
-You can do it as any other excel sheets, or click on **"Data template"**
+  - step 2 : add some data to the "Data & Graphics" sheet.
+You can do it as any other excel sheets, or click on **"Data template"** in the *HELP*
-  - step 3 : select a range like for any classical Excel plot
+  - step 3 : select a range like for any classical Excel plot (like two columns for example)
   - step 4 : chose the type of plot.
 To do so, clik on dropdown **"Select the graphic(s) type"** in the ribbon and select the wanted plot (e.g. "XY - classic")
   - step 5 : generate the graphic(s).
 To do so, click on the **"Plot from selections"** button

 ## Plot from headers ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/b03fb12b-7305-470a-8800-2e6a827c6045)
   - step 1 : open the file and **allow macro execution**
-  - step 2 : add some data.
-You can do it as any other excel sheets, or click on **"Data template"**.
+  - step 2 : add some data to the "Data & Graphics" sheet.
+You can do it as any other excel sheets, or click on **"Data template"** in the *HELP*.
 The data structuration is quite simple : first row = hearder, second row = unit, thrid row = empty.
   - step 3 : retriver your data header.
 To do so, click on the **"Get column"** button
   - step 4 : chose the data to plot.
 To do so, go on the **"Graphic list"** sheet and select the corresponding position in the grid
   - step 5 : chose the type of plot.
 To do so, clik on dropdown **"Select the graphic(s) type"** in the ribbon and select the wanted plot (e.g. "XY - classic")